littletaro2020/survival_simulation/README.md

 randomization method, number of simulations,sample size, number of bootstrap rounds.

-To run the script use command Rscript bootstrap_AR1.R spb 5000 500 500
+To run the script use command Rscript bootstrap_highorder.R spb 5000 500 500